rust-lang/rfcs/text/0000-placement-by-return.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

+When a function constructs a value directly in of the following places:

+- A return statement.
+- The last expression of the last block, which is implicitly used as a return statement.

-When a function returns a value while respecting the constraints described above, the value's observable address will not change, if the value's type is:
+Then the return value's observable address will not change, if the value's type is:

 - Larger than an implementation-defined size (eg a register).
 - Unsized.